Definitions of Biblical Days

 But, it should be noted that it is possible to read the Creation week story in such a way as to suggest that God’s day breaks are at sunrise, and not sunset.

 At 2 times in Bible history there were day lengths recorded as not 24 hours in length.
-This happened when Joshua was leading the ancient Israelites as they conquered Canaan,7 it also happened under King Hezekiah.8
+This happened when Joshua was leading the children of Jacob as they conquered Canaan, it also happened under King Hezekiah.

 These odd day-lengths introduce error, but no Bible text explains what corrections should be taken to eliminate the error.
 This implies that no corrections are needed.